Villamuriel de Cerrato

 Villamuriel de Cerrato is a municipality located in the province of Palencia, Castile and León, Spain.
-According to the 2004 census (INE), the municipality had a population of 5,304 inhabitants.
+According to the 2024 census (INE), the municipality had a population of 6,502 inhabitants.
+Every year on May 1st, there is a pilgrimage from Palencia to Villamuriel de Cerrato to honor María Auxiliadora.

 Fr Adolfo Nicolás, Superior General of the Society of Jesus (2008-2016), was born in Villamuriel de Cerrato in 1936.